Manresa Writing Retreat

 • Supplementary materials and resources for Ignatian education

-You bring: materials to write, research, reflect, or whatever you need to use your time productively!
+You bring: materials to write, research, create, reflect, or whatever you need to use your time productively!

 How do I sign up?